Shopify/hydrogen/.changeset/small-zoos-grab.md

 '@shopify/hydrogen-react': patch
 ---

-This change adds an optional prop to the `ShopPayButton` that adds order attribution support for either the Headless or Hydrogen sales channel.
+Add an optional `channel` prop to the `ShopPayButton` component, which adds order attribution support for either the Headless or Hydrogen sales channel.